 As of January 1, 1998, body belts are not acceptable as part of a personal fall arrest system (PFAS), because they impose a danger of internal injuries when stopping a fall.
-However, body belts may be used as a means for attaching to other components such as a lanyard used with positioning systems, travel restraint systems, or ladder safety systems.
+However, body belts may be used for attaching to other components, such as a lanyard used with positioning systems, travel restraint systems, or ladder safety systems.

 An anchorage is a secure point of attachment for lifelines, lanyards, or deceleration devices.
 An anchorage for a personal fall-arrest system must support at least 5,000 pounds or be designed and installed under the supervision of a qualified person as part of a complete personal fall protection system that maintains a safety factor of at least two.

 Anchorage strength is critical, but is not the only factor to consider.
 Also important: